From £975 pp

 The Sahara Desert

 Huge, hostile, but beautiful, the Sahara Desert is a truly enchanting, unfathomably beautiful ocean of hot golden sand and blindingly blue skies.
-Immaculately sculpted sand dunes rise elegantly from the desert floor, as caravans of camels and desert wanderers trek slowly across the endless expanse.
+Immaculately sculpted dunes rise elegantly from the desert floor, as caravans of camels and desert wanderers trek slowly across the endless expanse.

 When is the best time to go?